jzornes13/os-ticket-prereq-install/README.md

 2

 - Install / Enable IIS in Windows WITH CGI and Common HTTP Features
-- go to the control panel -> program -> turn on/off
+- Go to the control panel -> program -> turn on/off
-- expand World Wide Web Services -> Application Development Features ->[X] CGI
+- Expand World Wide Web Services -> Application Development Features ->[X] CGI
-- in the Common HTTP Features ->click all
+- In the Common HTTP Features ->click all
-- test by searching this in google 127.0.0.1, you should see the 2nd image below(internet information services)
+- Test by searching this in google 127.0.0.1, you should see the 2nd image below(internet information services)

 <p>